postfixadmin/postfixadmin/DOCUMENTS/Password_Expiration.md

 host = hostname
 ```

-Edit this file to enter a DB user that is allowed to access (read-write) your database.
-This file should be protected from any user (chmod 400).
+Edit this file to enter a DB user that is allowed to access (read only) your database.

+You could create a new MySQL user with only SELECT permission on mailbox.username and mailbox.password_expiry.

+This file should be protected from other users (e.g. chmod 400).

 ### Expiration Script